Azores elected best destination for 2016 by National Geographic’s dutch magazine “Traveler”.

 A museum composed of two centers: the Museu Etnográfico and the Núcleo Museológico de Vila do Porto.
 Here you will find excellent works representative of the local handicrafts and also representations of the oldest traditions of the populace.

-Magnificent beach of light sand, contrasting with the other beaches of the Azores, which have dark sand due to the basalt.
-Warm waters invite a relaxing swim, and also the rpactice of nautical sports, like surf.
+Magnificent white sand beach, contrasting with the other beaches of the Azores, which have dark sand due to the basalt.
+Warm waters invite a relaxing swim, and also the practice of nautical sports, like surf.

 At an altitude of around 590m, it is the island's highest point.
 A magnificent panoramic view of the whole island can be admired from the sightseeing spot.

 A lake formed by rain in a quarry.
 A beautiful exlibris of the joint action of man and nature.

 Leaving Vila do Porto, go through Pedras de São Pedro, passing by Golfeira, Saúde, Paúl and down to Anjos.
 There you can find a bathing area, a small port and an hermitage of high historical importance.
 Return, in the opposite direction, to Saúde, go through São Pedro, Ribeira do Engenho, Lagoinhas, Feteiras e Santa Bárbara.
 Return to Vila do Porto passing by Picos, Almagreira and Pedras de São Pedro.